tristancalderbank/CPURenderer/README.md

 <img src="https://github.com/tristancalderbank/TinyRenderer/blob/master/TinyRenderer/images/png/triangles_filled_head_lighting.PNG" width="400">

-This is a really basic way to do lighting.
+This is a really basic way to do lighting (flat shading).
 There are smarter ways which use interpolated normals for each pixel rather than one per triangle.